 - stillness as in concentrating on a picture book

-Secondly, we get the whole body activated with a standing game of Head and Shoulders but add the mental challenge of doing it in a language other than English- in our lesson it’s Pitjantjatjara, one of the 200 Australian Aboriginal languages still in use – so we sing Kata Alipiri.
+Secondly, we name other parts of the body.
+Then, we get the whole body activated with a standing game of Head and Shoulders but add the mental challenge of doing it in a language other than English- in our lesson it’s Pitjantjatjara, one of the 200 Australian Aboriginal languages still in use – so we sing Kata Alipiri.
 It’s what we call a Memory Activity.
 Here’s the whole song in Language:

 Kata, alipiri, muti, tjina,